manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

 Having extremely short-lived records makes sense with regards to minimizing service downtime - if and when the RDS database runs into a problem and needs to invoke a failover process, it potentially must be moved to another server (and therefore another network segment) somewhere in AWS's cloud, which would result in a new IP address.

-An application using this database would of course be interested to learn about the new IP address as quickly as possible, in order to avoid connection attempts to the old, and now wrong, IP address.
+An application using this database would of course be interested to learn about the new IP address as soon as possible, in order to avoid connection attempts to the old, and now wrong, IP address.

 While we sure like high availability and low downtimes too, a failover time of only 5 seconds is way less than we need, especially when it has the side effect of making our applications run into Route 53's DNS quota multiple times a day.

 However, we cannot change the TTL of the records in question - while we control the records (including the TTL) of our own private hosted zone, like `db.prod.jooboo.internal`, these are only CNAME records to an actual A record like `675467832656467.cfengesemfrs.eu-central-1.rds.amazonaws.com`, and records in the `amazonaws.com` zone are of course controlled by AWS.

-We thus needed a way to "virtually" increase the TTL of those records, to somehow ensure that our own servers talked to the Resolver, say, only every minute instead of every 5 seconds.
+We thus needed a way to "virtually" increase the TTL of those records - a way to somehow ensure that our own servers talked to the Resolver, say, only every minute instead of every 5 seconds.

 Here is what we came up with.